-2015 2014
+2016 2015

-France 6.0% 5.2%
+France 5.7% 6.0%

-International 4.8% n/a
+International 4.0% 4.8%

-5.3% n/a
+4.7% 5.3%

 c) Labor relations

 Arrangements for labor dialog

 Meetings and discussion should serve as a basis for resolving any difficulties.
 It is up to Group management and staff representatives to provide early warnings of difficulties encountered or breaches of the principles specified in the Code of Ethics.
 To comply with this early warning principle, local company management and staff representatives show willingness to communicate in order to prevent any difficulties arising from degenerating into labor conflicts.